This Nmbrs functionality may work or look differently in another country.

 Below you can find a direct link to the country specific explanation on this matter.

 This article describes how to work with general ledger schemes and how journal entries can be set up and displayed.
 It also explains the cost allocations that can be applied, as well as the export and possible integration of journal entries.

 The articles below describe how a General ledger scheme can be created, modified and deleted:

 The articles below describe how and where the journal entries are displayed:

 It is possible to enter a cost allocation.
-You can link an employee to one or more cost centres (and/or cost units).
+You can link an employee to one or more cost centers (and/or cost units).

-You can also influence this cost allocation by adding a wage code or (worked) hourly code to the cost centre:
+You can also influence this cost allocation by adding a wage code or (worked) hourly code to the cost center:

 - Cost allocation

 - Cost allocation: Setting percentages

 - Changing the cost center for the employee in a pay period that has already been paid